Decision readiness before execution debt

 FutureState Architects is entering a guided access phase.
 The Decision Operating System can be explored through a guided read-only demo while broader onboarding and tenant activation remain selective during early rollout.

-During this phase, FutureState Architects and approved partners may support readiness, onboarding alignment, and disciplined adoption so organizations can prepare for effective use of the Decision Operating System.
+During this phase, FSA and approved partners may support readiness, onboarding alignment, and disciplined adoption so organizations can prepare for effective use of the Decision OS.

-Assess readiness across six dimensions: ownership, traceability, governance, dependencies, continuity, and narrative risk.
+Assess where ownership, assumptions, governance, dependencies, execution continuity, and narrative risk may be weak.

 Why this company exists